Sulawesi Scuba Diving Trip Report

 Beachfront is All I Need ...

 It is important to note, however that they are not simple wooden huts.
-Inside my room I still found all the furniture and extras that I love, such as a queen size bed (actually 2 in this type of room, for a maximum occupancy of 4 people) to deservedly rest after my long day of Lembeh Strait diving and dining.
-There were also a beautiful shower room, cable TV and air conditioning, so I did not have to go without a thing.
+Inside my room I still found all the furniture and extras that I love, such as a queen size bed (actually 2 in this type of room, for a maximum occupancy of 4 people) to deservedly rest after my long day of Lembeh Strait scuba diving and dining.
+There was also a beautiful shower room, cable TV and air conditioning, so I did not have to go without a single comfort.

 The rooms and furniture are in great condition, inside and outside, a sure sign of good maintenance.
-Kungkungan Bay Resort is one of the first resorts built in this area and still looks new.
+Kungkungan Bay Resort was one of the first properties built in the region and still looks new.

 Less Than Perfect?